CY83R-3X71NC710N/distracting-websites/README.md

 # Inital Hurdle:

-Real-time content analysis is required.
+Real-time content analysis and categorization is required.

 # What exists now: